milkmansson/toit-mpu6050/README.md

 can be enabled using `enable-fifo-buffer` and `disable-fifo-buffer`.
 More on this in a later version.

-## Undocumented Features
-The MPU6050 has allegedy many undocumented registers that the community knows and continues to use.
-Functions that have been implemented based on these undocumented features are:
-- Freefall detection

-- DMP - Onboard 'Motion Processing'.
-This was never fully documented but has been undergoing reverse engineering by the community, which is still incomplete.
-A blob of several KB needs to be uploaded to the registers upon power up.
-I'm not 100% sure of embedding a blob and providing it here...
-  Instead for now I'll do my best for implementations using math on the ESP32 CPU.
-- Others...

 ### Sources
 Links to sources of information about its undocumented features:
 - [Arduino Forums Post 'Reverse Engineering Undocumented MPU6050 Registers'](https://forum.arduino.cc/t/reverse-engineering-undocumented-mpu6050-registers/698986/2)